Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "But how does it--"

 "I ain’t got *any* idea, Vemik!"
 Julian belly-laughed.
-"I mean, I know the general *idea,* but….Anyway.
+"I mean, I know the general *idea,* but...
+Anyway.
 [We need to get ready.
 The Ambassadors will waiting for us as soon as we land.
 That includes Ambassador Rockefeller, who’s my boss, so...]
 Please don’t take this the wrong way, but do *not* climb him like a jungle-gym.
 Most Humans aren’t like me, remember.
-The ambassador…well, he’s a normal-sized man."
+The ambassador... well, he’s a normal-sized man."

 "Small?
 Like Heff?"

 "Nah.
 He’s as tall as me, but Hoeff is bigger and a *lot* stronger, so... no wrestling, even for play.
 He’s also *very* smart, and has very, very strong friends.
 Remember, you are here to speak for *all* your people. *All* the Sky-Tribes will be watching.
 You don’t want to represent them *badly* do you?
-So… don’t scare the peoples of every sky-place before you’ve even said hello."
+So... don’t scare the peoples of every sky-place before you’ve even said hello."

 The Human standing up at the front of the Weaver raised his voice for their attention. ["Landing on *Heinlein* in two.
 Strap in!"]